danga69/web-site/README.md

   <footer style="color:red;">so come on down to DAngelos cafe where you can taste quality</footer>
       <br>
   <p style="color:red;">
-	Everyone loves this Cafe this cafe greatly convenient for on the go coffe at small prices come and enjoy our food and drink
+	Everyone loves this Cafe this cafe is greatly convenient for on the go coffe at small prices come and enjoy our food and drink
     </p>

     </body>